WalletScrutiny/WalletScrutinyCom/_bearer/coinarmor.steel.md

 ## Background

-This Kickstarter project was launched in January 4, 2018.
+This Kickstarter project was launched on January 4, 2018.
 The project was supported by [71 backers who pledged $2,177](https://www.kickstarter.com/projects/437309334/coin-armor-steel-cryptocurrency-wallet/posts) to help bring fund the project.
 The {{ page.title }} was cross-posted on [bitcointalk.org](https://bitcointalk.org/index.php?topic=2689639.0).

 ## Product Description

 The front side of the card-sized metal plate includes a QR code of the public key.
-The back side has a BIP-38 compliant engraved QR code of the private key.
+The backside has a BIP-38 compliant engraved QR code of the private key.

 > In Coin Armor private key is BIP 38 encrypted.
 What does it mean?
 >